Are There Unsuitable Jobs for Women?

 If you’re not quite feeling this strongly about it (I know, passionate is a strong word), but you’re curious, you can still give it a try.
 Better try and fail than always regret that you “should have”.

 Having established that there are no unsuitable jobs and you need just search for the best job for you.
 But we need to be aware that there are unsuitable work environments for women.
-In specific fields or companies, it will take you a lot of confidence, nerves, and tolerance (or, in a way, a sense of humour) to survive, just like for my colleague, the engineer.
+In specific fields or companies, it will take you a lot of confidence, nerves, and tolerance (or, in a way, a sense of humor) to survive, just like for my colleague, the engineer.

 It also often takes persistence and hard work until a woman’s skill and knowledge will be recognized by peers and superiors.
 And you, as a woman, will probably need to put in more effort to progress in your career in such an environment than a man.

 Of course, not all men and all companies are like that.
-Many companies and men recognize the value of gender diversity and how women can have a different perspective on things.
+Many companies and men recognize the value of gender diversity and how women can have different perspectives on things.
 In such companies and environments, we women can thrive, no matter in which role.
 If your company or coworkers are not embracing diversity, it doesn’t mean that you can’t succeed.

 However, it’s probably going to be a lot harder and probably a long and hard fight.
 You should set goals and achieve them.
 It will probably cost you a lot of nerves and energy.
 I’ve seen women trying to push through and advance in a male-dominated environment, and I’ve seen many failures.